Acourtia wrightii, Brownfoot

 Genus Information: In North America there are 5 species and 5 accepted taxa overall for Acourtia.
 World wide, The Plant List includes 84 accepted species names and includes a further 30 of infraspecific rank for the genus.

-Comments: The common name, Brownfoot is because of the brown color of leaves and dense hairs at the foot of the plant.
+Comments: The common name, Brownfoot is so called because of the brown color of leaves and dense hairs at the foot of the plant.
 Although native in both the Sonoran and Chihuahuan deserts, Brownfoot is a more eastern distributed Chihuahuan Desert species.

 The very similar looking Thurber Desert Holly, Acourtia thurberi, differs from Brownfoot with having only 3 to 6 flowers per head, while Brownfoot has 8 or more.
 A third Acourtia species native to Arizona, the smallest of the three, Dwarf Desertpeony, Acourtia nana, grows to 6 or 10 inches high.